-- 1. Initial investment outlay-time 0 cash flow. - 2.
-Depreciation schedule.
-See end of outline for MACRS allowances. - 3.
-Operating cash flows for Years 1-4. - a.
-Operating cash flow = EBIT + depreciation taxes - b.
-Project cash flow = project operating cash flow - increase in net working capital - project capital spending - 4.
-Terminal year cash flows - a. return of net working capital - b. salvage value of equipment - c. tax on sale of equipment-note, market value is the selling price - i.
+- 4. Terminal year cash flows - a. return of net working capital - b. salvage value of equipment - c. tax on sale of equipment-note, market value is the selling price - i.
 Market value > Book value, then must pay tax on gain (MV BV) - ii.
 Market value = Book value, no tax consequences - iii.
-Market value < Book value, then have loss for tax purposes-"save" taxes on the loss (BV MV) - 5. project cash flows - 6.
-Calculate the project's NPV, IRR, and MIRR.
-Should the project be accepted? - 7.
+Market value < Book value, then have loss for tax purposes-"save" taxes on the loss (BV MV) - 5.
+Calculate the project's NPV, IRR, etc..
+Should the project be accepted? - 6.
 Incremental cash flows - a.
 If the project will be financed with debt, should we revise the cash flows to reflect interest expense? - b.
 If Stardoes spent \$50,000 to renovate the building last year, should this cost be reflected in the analysis?
 Sunk cost - c.
 Suppose Stardoes could lease the building to another party and earn \$25,000 per year.
 Should that fact be reflected in the analysis?
 Opportunity cost - d.
 Assume that this project would take away profitable sales from Stardoes' other drink businesses.
 Should that fact be reflected in your analysis?
-Externalities (cannibalization) - e.
-If this project had been a replacement rather than an expansion, how would the analysis have changed? - 8.
-Sensitivity, Scenario, and Monte Carlo analysis
+Externalities (cannibalization, positive, environmental) - e.
+If this project had been a replacement rather than an expansion, how would the analysis have changed?